District Mission Statement

 - A link sent to email@example.com from your university or college, or

 - Regular mail or overnight courier to:

 Human Resources Department

 Dallas, TX, 75242

-- U.S. Probation reserves the right to modify the conditions of this job announcement, to withdraw the announcement, or to fill the position sooner than the closing date without prior notice.
+- U.S. Probation reserves the right to modify the conditions of a job announcement, to withdraw the announcement, or to fill the position sooner than the closing date without prior notice.

-- U.S. Probation reserves the right to fill multiple positions from this announcement.
+- U.S. Probation reserves the right to fill multiple positions from any announcement.